blajack/DeFi-Geek-NFT/english.md

 Winners will receive  a mini-ticket, which grants the right to purchase a part of the IDO tokens.
 The tokens will be unlocked in stages: initially 20-30%, with the remainder gradually released over the next few months.
 You can buy tokens right away, and the rest will be distributed later.

 To receive an allocation in Eclipse, you need to win twice: once in our giveaway and once in the distribution on the Eclipse platform.
-If you're lucky both times, you will need to transfer ~10-25 USDC to Main Geek to redeem the tokens.
-You won’t need to go through KYC or freeze funds — Main Geek has already done that for you.
+If you're lucky both times, you will need to transfer ~10-25 USDC to Master Geek to redeem the tokens.
+You won’t need to go through KYC or freeze funds — Master Geek has already done that for you.

 [[up](#list-of-roles)]